tomba/kmsxx/README.md

 ## Env variables

-You can use the following environmental variables to control the behavior of libkms.
+You can use the following runtime environmental variables to control the behavior of libkms.

 Variable                          | Description
 --------------------------------- | -------------